zerasul/mdbook_en/1introduction/introduction.md

 As mentioned in the introduction, this book is intended to be a guide to create a fully functional video game for the Sega Mega Drive (or Sega Genesis) system.

-This book is not intended to be an introductory book to programming since advanced concepts are used when entering the world of Homebrew and it is assumed that the user is familiar with these concepts.
+This book is not intended to be an introductory book to programming because advanced concepts are used when entering the world of Homebrew and it is assumed that the user is familiar with these concepts.

-In addition, this book is not intended to be a book about video game design; it is not the goal of this book.
-There is a lot of literature on the subject and we will mainly focus on designing and creating examples to understand the ins and outs of Sega's 16-bit console.
+In addition, this book is not intended to be a book about video game design; it is not the objective of this book.
+There is a lot of literature on the subject and we will mainly focus on designing and creating examples to understand the details of Sega's 16-bit console.

 ### Book's structure